-Living in Southeast Queensland we are blessed with an abundance of amazing kid-friendly destinations.
-From shaded bushwalks and idyllic beaches, to world-famous theme parks and secret swimming holes, your family-friendly summer is right here.
+Living in Southeast Queensland, we are blessed with an abundance of amazing kid-friendly destinations.
+From shaded bush walks and idyllic beaches to world-famous theme parks and secret swimming holes, there are heaps of things to do with kids on the Sunshine Coast.

 Here are 8 of the best things to do with kids on the Sunshine Coast.